RedDesignGermany/ClearMetadata/README.md

 ## Install dependencies:

-Make sure that you install the "working" python version and required modules.
+Make sure that you install a "working" python version and required modules.

 "Working" Python Verison:
 Python 3.13.1